officialnico/MudPy/README.md

 ## MUD Indexer SDK

-This repository provides a Python SDK for interacting with MUD-indexed databases.
-It allows users to parse a MUD configuration file, register tables dynamically, and query data using a simplified API.
+The MUD Indexer SDK allows users to parse a MUD configuration file, register tables dynamically, and query data using a simplified API.

 ## Features

 - **Dynamic Table Registration:** Automatically register tables and schemas defined in a MUD configuration file.
 - **SQL-like Queries:** Perform table queries with filtering and limit support.
-- **Escaped Reserved Keywords:** Handles reserved SQL keywords in column names.
-- **Error Handling:** Provides detailed error feedback for API requests.

 ---